oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/buffered_host_streaming/README.md

      ```
      nmake report
      ```
-   * An FPGA hardware target is not provided on Windows*.
+   * Compile for FPGA hardware (longer compile time, targets FPGA device):
+     ```
+     nmake fpga
+     ```

-*Note:* The Intel&reg; PAC with Intel Arria&reg; 10 GX FPGA and Intel&reg; FPGA PAC D5005 (with Intel Stratix&reg; 10 SX) do not yet support Windows*.
+*Note:* The Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX) does not support Windows*.
 Compiling to FPGA hardware on Windows* requires a third-party or custom Board Support Package (BSP) with Windows* support.

  ### In Third-Party Integrated Development Environments (IDEs)

 You can compile and run this tutorial in the Eclipse* IDE (in Linux*) and the Visual Studio* IDE (in Windows*).
 For instructions, refer to the following link: [Intel&reg; oneAPI DPC++ FPGA Workflows on Third-Party IDEs](https://software.intel.com/en-us/articles/intel-oneapi-dpcpp-fpga-workflow-on-ide)